plotly/tutorial-nanodash/README.md

   - To run the tests for exercise N from the repository root: `python -m pytest exerciseN/`
   - To run the tests for exercise N from within the exercise directory: `python -m pytest`

+## Note on Running Pytest
+We recommend running `python -m pytest` rather than just `pytest`, because it ensures using the python in your virtual environment rather than the system python.

 ## Exercise outline

 Each exercise focuses on implementing a specific part of the NanoDash framework.